Armitage35/puppeteer_crawler/README.md

 1. Upload the list of URLs you want to parse
 2. Run `yarn start` or `npm start`
 3. Once complete, your screenshots will be available within a "screenshots" folder

+## Options

+- You can change the parallelism parameter in `crawler.js`.
+This will enable your machine to load more tabs at once but will consume more ressources.